Silsila Badalte Rishton Ka To Return To TV; The Creative Producer Was Against Drashti Dhami’s Exit!

 The Creative Producer Makes A Few Revelations

 Meanwhile, in an interview to Tellychakkar, the creative producer of the show, Pearl Grey, made a few revelations.
-She revealed that she knew that the show might receive backlash from viewers.
+She said that she knew that the show might receive backlash from the viewers.
 She also revealed that she was against Drashti's exit.

-Did She Know That The Show Would Receive A Lot Of Flak From The Viewers?
+Did She Know That The Show Would Receive Flak From The Viewers?

 When asked whether she expected flak from the audience about the show's content, she replied, "Of course, I was pretty prepared for the negative feedback, as the storyline was a bit unconventional, but we were sure that the show will be well received and that's how it turned out to be."